MeiMeiYS/group-9-best-group/README.md

 Users can edit and delete their collections.

 ### Assigning A Recipe Status
+A user can create, view, update, and remove a personalized status on any recipe in to indicating whether they "Will Cook" the recipe in the future, or whether they already "Cooked" the recipe.

+After assigning a status to a recipe, the user can view the recipe on the Status section of their user page.

 ### Search For Recipes
 The most recent publicly-visible recipes are visible both on the site Homepage and the Recipes page.